How to return energy beings to their home, for future reference.

 - Name's the Same: The name Urza will be familiar to anyone who has ever played Magic: The Gathering.

-- Nom de Guerre: In his younger days, Londo's fighting name was "Paso Liate", which means "Fights Like A Madman".
-His friend Urza Jaddo once went by "Scal Tura", which means "The Silent Beast".
+- Nom de Guerre: In his younger days, Londo's fighting name was "Paso Leati", which means "Fights Like A Madman".
+His friend Urza Jaddo once went by "Skal Tura", which means "The Silent Beast".

 - Out of Order: The episode was intended to air before "In the Shadow of Z'Ha'Dum."
 It can seem pretty odd that Sheridan sees visions of the Icarus exploding, when he just learned what really happened to it.